grapa-dev/grapa/README.md

 <pre><code> f = $file();</code></pre>
 Which assignes f an instance of the $file class.
 The following are then operations that can be used from the $file class.

+The name field for the commands can include a path relative to the "working directory" (see pwd()).
+If the "workding directory" is a OS filesystem directory, than the path must reference a file within the OS filesystem.
+If the "working directory" is a grapa table, than the path and data item would be within the grapa table.
+What is not currently supported is referencing a grapa table item when the "working directory" is not within a grapa table.

 #### type()
 <pre><code>> @f.type()
 $file